Virtual Dub

 2.

-On the File>Save Video screen, for Video Compression, click Change and ensure (or select) the desired codec is
+On the File>Save Video screen, for Video Compression, click Change and ensure (or select) the desired video

 3.